Granuloma annulare in Infant/Neonate

-- GA is most often mistaken for dermatophyte infection (tinea corporis, or "ringworm").
+- GA is most often mistaken for dermatophyte infection (, or "ringworm").
 The presence of scaling in the annular plaques of a dermatophyte infection should allow the distinction.
 However, tinea incognito similarly lacks scale and should be considered in the appropriate context.
 Additionally, dermatophyte infection can be diagnosed by potassium hydroxide (KOH) examination of associated scale.

 - can be annular and similar in appearance.